Digital Art and Design in the Gaming Industry

 14 Online Game Design Groups and Channels:

 To be a good game designer, you may have to play video games!
 That’s the good news.
-The bad news is that you will have to focus more on noticing the art, characters, animation and overall game design.
-Come to think of it… that’s not bad at all.
+However, you will have to focus more on noticing the art, characters, animation and overall game design.

 To get a deeper understanding of game design, it is essential to join groups where fellow video game enthusiasts and players discuss games.